OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 From the scontrol_ man-page about the *reconfigure* option:

-*  Instruct all Slurm daemons to re-read the configuration file.
-This command does not restart the daemons.
+* Instruct all slurmctld_ and slurmd_ daemons to re-read the configuration file.
-   This mechanism would be used to modify configuration parameters (Epilog, Prolog, SlurmctldLogFile, SlurmdLogFile, etc.).
-The
+  This mechanism can be used to modify configuration parameters set in slurm.conf_ without interrupting running jobs.

-   Slurm  controller (slurmctld_)  forwards  the request all other daemons (slurmd_ daemon on each compute node).
-Running jobs continue execution.
+* **New:** Starting in 23.11, this command operates by creating new processes for the daemons, then **passing control to the new processes** when or if they start up successfully.
-*  Most configuration parameters can be changed by just running this command, however, Slurm daemons should be shutdown and **restarted** if any of these parameters are to be changed:
+  This allows it to gracefully catch configuration problems and keep running with the previous configuration if there is a problem.

-   - AuthType, BackupAddr, BackupController, ControlAddr, ControlMach, PluginDir, StateSaveLocation, SlurmctldPort or SlurmdPort.
+  This will not be able to change the daemons' listening TCP port settings or authentication mechanism.

 *  The slurmctld_ daemon and all slurmd_ daemons must be **restarted** if **nodes are added to or removed from the cluster**.